Nehonix-Team/ret-compiler/TODOS/TS_COMPILER.todo.md

-# Fortify Schema - TODO & Contributing Guide
+# ReliantType - TODO & Contributing Guide

-This document outlines the current development status, high-priority tasks, and guidelines for contributing to Fortify Schema.
+This document outlines the current development status, high-priority tasks, and guidelines for contributing to ReliantType.

 ## Current Development Status